ghaleb-abualsoud/Ping-Pong-Project/README.md

 A networked implementation of the classic Pong game using Python and Pygame, featuring client-server architecture for multiplayer gameplay.

+If getting a error change the Pygame to 2.6.0 in the requirements.txt
 ## Requirements

 - Python 3.7 or higher